akarlinsky/world_mortality/README.md

 ### South Africa (weekly)
 South Africa Medical Research Council (SARMC): https://www.samrc.ac.za/reports/report-weekly-deaths-south-africa

-SAMRC do not publish weekly data for years prior to 2020.
-Instead, the raw figures for 2018-2019 are used to forecast expected weekly mortality using the excel forecast function. **HOW TO INDICATE THIS IN THE DATA?**.
+SAMRC does not publish weekly data for years before 2020.
+Instead, the 2018--2019 data were used by SAMRC to forecast expected weekly mortality using the Excel `forecast` function.
+We provide this forecast here as if it were the 2019 data, to make it easier for the analysis scripts.

 ### Thailand (monthly)
 Official Statistics Registration Systems: